cameronmcefee/plax/readme.md

 ### Example #1

 Picture driving down the highway.
 There are three objects: You, in the inside lane, a truck in the outside lane, and a sign on the side of the road.
-As you drive past the truck, the sign always manages to stay just out of view behind the it.
+As you drive past the truck, the sign always manages to stay just out of view behind the truck.

-__The lesson__
+####The lesson

 In this case, the truck becomes the "anchor", as it stays relatively still.
 It is the item upon which all the movement is based.
 If you were to recreate this scenario in your javascript, the truck would have a small range, say 10&ndash;20 pixels.
 That way, it would move a little, but not too much.
-Since the car you are in is moving faster relative to the truck so it would need a larger range like 50&ndash;100 pixels.
+Since the car you are in is moving faster relative to the truck it would need a larger range like 50&ndash;100 pixels.
 Finally, the sign, since it is "behind" the truck, will need to have `invert` set to true.
 Any object behind the "anchor" object should be inverted.
 Assuming the sign is always about the same distance from the truck as you are (the scenario where you never actually see the sign) then its range should also be around 50&ndash;100 pixels.

 ### Example #2

-Picture another scenario driving scenario.
+Picture another driving scenario.
 You're the passenger in a car driving past a barn.
 In the distance you can see mountains.
 If you look at the grass on the side of the road, it seems to be flying by at blazing speed.
 If you look at the barn, it still appears to be passing by, but much more slowly than the grass.
 If you look to the mountains in the distance, they pretty much seem to be staying where they are at.

 __The lesson__

-The principals from the previous scenario are still present in this situation, only the anchor has moved to the back layer.
-Since the mountains are far of in the distance and barely moving, they get a range of 5&ndash;10 pixels.
+The principals from the previous scenario are still present in this situation, only the anchor has moved to the back layer (the mountains).
+Since the mountains are far off in the distance and barely moving, they get a range of 5&ndash;10 pixels.
 Each layer as it comes forward should have a greater range than the layer before it.
 The barn would probably have 20&ndash;30 pixels of range and the grass near the road would probably have 100 pixels of range.

 ## Future plans for Plax